Why Tech Companies are filing Patents in the Tire Industry?

 Apple hired Michael Schwekutsch (Tesla’s former vice president in charge of drive systems) in 2019, Stuart Bowers (Tesla’s former vice president) in 2020, and Jonathan Sive (vehicle engineer from BMW AG, Tesla, and Alphabet) for its autonomous car’s project.
 Elon Musk referred to Apple as Tesla’s graveyard as per a report.

-Expected partners for Apple’s project Titan are Foxconn, Magna, Hyundai (and its affiliate Kia), Nissan, and Stellantis and it is also open to partner with other OEMs from similar backgrounds (Source).
+Expected partners for Apple’s Project Titan are Foxconn, Magna, Hyundai (and its affiliate Kia), Nissan, and Stellantis, and it is also open to partnering with other OEMs from similar backgrounds (Source).

 2. International Business Machines (IBM)